Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 ~~~
 {: .output}

-Note: if you disconnect from the instance while Flye is running you won't be able to track the jobs progress through this method.

-The other option is via the Flye program itself.
+The `[1]` is the job number.
+If you need to stop the job running, you can use `kill %1`, where 1 is the job number.

+### Checking progress: the log file

 Flye generates a log file when running, which is stored in the output folder it has generated.
 Using `less` we can navigate through this file.
 ~~~
 less assembly/flye.log